cleanflight/cleanflight/docs/Buzzer.md

 - *beeper XX* and *beeper -XX* respectively enable / disable the XX beeping condition.
 - *beeper ALL* and *beeper -ALL* respectively enable / disable all beeping conditions.
-- *beeper PREFERED* saves the current configuration and *beeper -PREFERED* recalls this configuration to be applied at any time.
 - *beeper* lists all disabled conditions.

 The XX conditions are listed below :